ASeanChronous/lmk-fleet-demo/README.md

 ## 📞 Support and Feedback

 This interactive demo showcases the core functionality of the LMK Fleet Management System.
-For questions about implementation, customization, or additional features, please refer to the system documentation or contact the development team.
+For questions about implementation, customization, or additional features, please refer to the system documentation & contact Sean Perkins (sean@webrandu.today).

 ### Demo Features vs. Production:
 - All GPS tracking is simulated for demo purposes